 - Don’t neglect safety: If you live in an earthquake-prone area, consider measures to improve your property’s seismic rating.

-- Document everything: Keep track of all expenses and keep all documentation related to the work.
+- Document everything: Track every expense and retain all documentation related to the work.
 This will be essential when filing your tax return.

 7. The Future of Sustainable Construction in Italy

-The 2025 Renovation Bonus is part of a broader transition towards more sustainable construction.
+The 2026 Renovation Bonus is part of a broader transition toward more sustainable construction.
 Here are some trends that will shape the future of the sector:

 - Smart buildings: Intelligent buildings, capable of optimizing energy consumption, will become increasingly widespread.